Investing in Japan

 |Leave days granted||10||11||12||14||16||18||20|

 The right to annual paid leave expires after two years.
 In other words, annual paid leave left over from one year may be carried over and taken the next year only.
 For instance, if an employee is awarded 10 days' paid leave in 2004, but opts not to take paid leave in that year, the employee may carry those days over to 2005 and use them in addition to any leave days which become available in 2005.
 However, those 10 days awarded to the employee in 2004 cannot be carried over to 2006 or beyond.
 It should also be noted that employees that have been continuously employed at the same company for not less than seven years and six months can take a maximum of 40 days' paid leave in any one year, including days that became available within that year and those carried over from the previous year.
+Companies are not required to compensate for the right to annual paid leaveleaves that hashave expired.
+The same apples to the cases where there isare unused leaveleaves at the time of an employee leaving the company.

 While annual paid leave previously had to be taken in units of whole days, up to five days’worth of paid leave per year can now be taken in hourly units if agreed upon in a labor-management agreement (under revisions to the Labor Standards Act that took effect on April 1, 2010).